awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_physical.md

 We recommend that you enable multiple MFA devices for your users for continued access to your account in case of a lost or inaccessible MFA device\.

 **Note**
-If you want to enable the device from the command line, use [https://docs.aws.amazon.com/cli/latest/reference/iam/userenablemfadevice.html](https://docs.aws.amazon.com/cli/latest/reference/iam/userenablemfadevice.html) [https://docs.aws.amazon.com/cli/latest/reference/iam/enable-mfa-device.html](https://docs.aws.amazon.com/cli/latest/reference/iam/enable-mfa-device.html)\.
+If you want to enable the MFA device from the command line, use [https://docs.aws.amazon.com/cli/latest/reference/iam/enable-mfa-device.html](https://docs.aws.amazon.com/cli/latest/reference/iam/enable-mfa-device.html)\.
 To enable the MFA device with the IAM API, use the [https://docs.aws.amazon.com/IAM/latest/APIReference/API_EnableMFADevice.html](https://docs.aws.amazon.com/IAM/latest/APIReference/API_EnableMFADevice.html) operation\.

 **Topics**
 + [Permissions required](#enable-hw-mfa-for-iam-user-permissions-required)